endel/colyseus-ranked-matchmaking/README.md

 gameServer.define('my_room', MyRoom);
 ```

-The `RankedLobbyRoom` has a few variables you can change to control how it works.
+The `RankedQueueRoom` has a few variables you can change to control how it works.

 ### `maxPlayers`: number